-Our fellows complete at least 18 months of clinical training during their fellowship.
-The first year of fellowship is all clinical and the remaining 6 months of clinical training are scattered through the second and third year.
-Throughout the 36 months of PCCM fellowship, fellows participate in a continuity clinic.
+Our fellows complete a minimum of 18 months of clinical training during their fellowship.
+The first year of fellowship is all clinical and the remaining 6 months of clinical training occur during the second and third years.
+Throughout the 36 months of PCCSM fellowship, fellows participate in a continuity clinic.

-Five hospitals participate in the clinical training of PCCM fellows including: Yale New Haven Hospital (Y-NHH), a tertiary care hospital, The West Haven Veteran's Administration Hospital (WHVAMC), Hospital of St. Raphael a private community hospital, Bridgeport Hospital, a community hospital with specialty burn unit, and the Hospital for Special Care, a comprehensive rehabilitation hospital specializing in ventilator dependence, weaning and respiratory rehabilitation.
+Several hospitals participate in the clinical training of PCCSM fellows including: Yale-New Haven Hospital (YNHH), a tertiary care hospital which has two campuses-York Street Campus (YSC) and St. Raphael Campus (SRC), The West Haven Veteran's Administration Hospital (WHVAMC), Bridgeport Hospital, a community hospital with specialty burn intensive care unit, and Gaylord Hospital, a comprehensive rehabilitation hospital specializing in ventilator dependence, weaning and respiratory rehabilitation.

-Senior fellows rotate for 2 weeks through the Coronary Care Unit (CCU) at Yale New Haven Hospital.
-This rotation allows PCCM fellows to gain experience and competence in managing critically ill patients in the unique environment of the CCU.
-The CCU at Yale New Haven Hospital is a 14-bed adult ICU which provides care to patients with life-threatening cardiovascular illness such as acute myocardial infarction, heart failure, cardiomyopathies, and arrhythmias.
+Senior fellows rotate for 2 weeks through the Coronary Care Unit (CCU) at Yale-New Haven Hospital.
+This rotation allows PCCSM fellows to gain experience and competence in managing critically ill patients in the unique environment of the CCU.
+The CCU at Yale-New Haven Hospital is a 24-bed adult ICU which provides care to patients with life-threatening cardiovascular illness such as acute myocardial infarction, heart failure, cardiomyopathies, and arrhythmias.
 As a regional referral center, the unit supports patients as they undergo advanced diagnostic procedures such as cardiac catheterization and electrophysiology studies, as well as invasive procedures such as pacemakers, intra-aortic balloon pumps and left ventricular assist devices, coronary stents and brachytherapy.
-The PCCM fellows have a comprehensive and unique opportunity to experience and participate in state of the art intensive coronary care.
+The PCCSM fellows have a comprehensive and unique opportunity to experience and participate in state of the art intensive coronary care.
 As a heart transplant center, fellows will additionally be exposed to the complex and multidisciplinary care of the patient pre and post-transplant.

-During this rotation, PCCM fellows are expected to gain experience and knowledge in procedures such as Swan Ganz catheter placement, temporary venous pacemaker placement, and pericardiocentesis.
-They additionally spend time in the interventional catheterization laboratory to understand the technical aspects of catheter-based advanced therapies (e.g. stenting, valvuloplasty, intra-aortic balloon placement) and to understand how this relates to the care of the critically ill patient.
+During this rotation, PCCSM fellows are expected to gain experience and knowledge in procedures such as Swan Ganz catheter placement, temporary venous pacemaker placement, and pericardiocentesis.
+They additionally spend time in the interventional catheterization laboratory to understand the technical aspects of catheter-based advanced therapies (e.g. stenting, valvuloplasty, intra-aortic balloon placement) and to understand how these procedures relate to the care of the critically ill patient.

 Hospital for Special Care